dainst/idai-field/desktop/src/manual/manual.en.md

 The following fields are included in the attribute table of the Shapefile during export:

-* *identifier*: The identifier of the resource
+* *identifier*: The identifier of the resource.
-* *category*: The identifier of the category selected for the resource
+* *category*: The identifier of the category selected for the resource.
 * *sdesc*: The short description of the resource.
 The output depends on the configuration of the field *short description* of the corresponding category:
-    * Single line text without input in multiple languages: The text of the short description
+    * Single line text without input in multiple languages: The text of the short description.
-    * Single line text with input in multiple languages / Multiline text: A separate field for each language with the language code in the field name, separated by an underscore (e.g. *sdesc\_de* or *sdesc\_en*)
+    * Single line text with input in multiple languages / Multiline text: A separate field for each language with the language code in the field name, separated by an underscore (e.g. *sdesc\_de* or *sdesc\_en*).
-    * Dropdown list / Radiobutton: The identifier of the selected value from the configured valuelist
+    * Dropdown list / Radiobutton: The identifier of the selected value from the configured valuelist.

 During import, data records are assigned via the identifier.
 It is therefore mandatory to set the field *identifier* in the attribute table in order to successfully import Shapefile data.
 Other fields in the attribute table are **not** considered during the import; only the geometry is updated in the corresponding resource.
 Please note that existing geometries are overwritten during the import.
 Records in the import file that cannot be assigned are ignored.